TRSPSR/ReconScope/README.md

 # ReconScope
 An advanced tool that Automates Reconnaissance and report generation.
-We are here to make the life of Junior pen tester easy
+We are here to make the life of Junior pen-tester hassle free